-Kick off spring while enjoying sunny days, a cool drink, a gentle breeze, and a delicious treat.
-This April, celebrate National Soft Pretzel Month with this delectable delight.
+Start spring with a cool drink, a gentle breeze, and an historically delicious treat.
+This April, celebrate National Soft Pretzel Month.
 Whether salted, seasoned, dipped, rolled, or served as is, soft pretzels provide the scrumptious, guilty pleasure that our taste buds crave.
-No matter if you’re grabbing a quick bite on the go, kicking back at a ball game, or just enjoying a tasty snack, this twisty, intertwining treat will always “loop” you around to a smile.
+No matter if you’re grabbing a quick bite on the go, kicking back at a ballgame, or just enjoying a tasty snack, this twisty treat always seems to satisfy.

 Federal Pretzel Baking Company created the first machine-produced stamped-cut soft pretzel.

 Southern German and Swiss German immigrants, who became known as the Pennsylvania Dutch, introduced soft-shaped pretzels with different shapes.

 Catholics once considered pretzels the “official food of Lent," and by the 16th century, it became a tradition to eat pretzels on Good Friday.